ekera/qunundrum/README.md

 The resulting distribution will be written to a file in the distributions directory.
 It will automatically be assigned a name according to the parameters used to generate it.
 You may now use this distribution to estimate the number of runs required to solve with a given bound on the volume quotient, and to verify this estimate by solving simulated output.

 To instead generate a distribution for Shor's or Seifert's order-finding algorithms use the <code>-r</code> flag instead of the <code>-d</code> flag.

-The <code>-max</code> flag may be substituted for other flags to select the logarithm deterministically, explicitly, at random, and so forth.
+The <code>-max</code> flag may be substituted for other flags to select the logarithm or order deterministically, explicitly, at random, and so forth.
 For further details, see the documentation for the [<code>generate_linear_distribution</code>](docs/pages/generate-linear-distribution.md) executable.

 > <b>Note:</b> If you installed MPI under Ubuntu as described above, you must specify the number of processors using the <code>-np</code> flag whenever you invoke <code>mpirun</code>.
 At least two processors are required.